collective/Products.remember/README.txt

 by installing the Products.remember package into your Zope's python environment, using either easy_install or 'python setup.py install'.

-remember is installed into a Plone site by the application of a GenericSetup extension profile.
+Remember is installed into a Plone site by the application of a GenericSetup extension profile.
 You can do this when creating a new site by selecting remember from the list of available setup profiles when you are creating the site.
 In an existing site, you can use